Real-time Delphi

 Real-time Delphi (RTD) is an advanced form of the Delphi method.
-The advanced method "is a consultative process that uses computer technology" to increase efficiency of the Delphi process.
+The advanced method "is a consultative process that uses computer technology" to increase efficiency of the Delphi process, that is an interactive survey in which the participants are provided with anonymised feedback on the experts' forecasts from the other participants previous interactions with the survey as well as the reasons they provided for their judgments.

 Definition and idea

 Gordon and Pease define the advanced approach as an innovative way to conduct Delphi studies that do not involve sequential "rounds" and consequently lead to a higher degree of efficiency with regard to the time frame needed to perform such studies.
 Friedewald, von Oertzen, and Cuhls underline that aspect by writing, in "a Real-Time-Delphi, the participants do not only judge twice but can change their opinion as often as they like when they see the aggregated results of the other participants".
 So, here it becomes clear that the Real-Time Delphi approach requires real-time calculation and provision of group responses.
 Friedewald et al. further state that the Real-Time Delphi method has beneath its explorative and predictive elements also normative and communicative elements.
 These latter are investigated by Bolognini, who explores the potential of computer-based Delphi as a communication technique for electronic democracy.

 Comparative studies of von der Gracht and colleagues have revealed that Real-time Delphi studies are comparable to the outcome of conventional round-based Delphi surveys.